-Collection calls are commission based, collection agency gets paid only when the debtor makes a payment.
-The debtors are ideally required to pay the collection agency directly and then the agency remits the amount back to their clients after deducting their collection fees.
-Occasionally, debtors pay directly to the clients, in this case the clients are required to pay the collection fees back to the collection agency.
+Collection calls are commission-based, the collection agency gets paid only when the debtor makes a payment.
+The debtors are ideally required to pay the collection agency directly, and then the agency remits the amount back to their clients after deducting their collection fees.
+Occasionally, debtors pay directly to the clients; in this case, the clients are required to pay the collection fees back to the collection agency.
 Your client could have just forgotten to inform you guys about this payment.
-Rarely, but you may come across some sneaky clients who intentionally do not inform you about the payment they received, hoping to avoid paying your collections fees.
+Rarely, but you may come across some sneaky clients who intentionally do not tell you about the amount they have received, hoping to avoid paying your collections fees.

-And lastly, it is possible that the person really does not owe the debt or is protected since he is legally bankrupt.
+And lastly, it is possible that the person does not owe the debt, or is protected since he is legally bankrupt.
 The debt could also be past the Statute of Limitations (SOL).
 Clarify your company’s policy when handling such accounts.

 c) Inaccurate billing by clients: